History of IBM: 1975–1992: Information revolution, rise of software and PC industries

 President of IBM John R. Opel became CEO in 1981.
 IBM was one of the world's largest companies and had a 62% share of the mainframe computer market that year.
 While frequently relocated employees and families still joked that IBM stood for "I've Been Moved", and employees of acquisitions feared that formal IBM employees would change the culture of their more casual offices, IBM no longer required white shirts for male employees, who still wore conservative suits when meeting customers.
 Former employees such as Gene Amdahl used their training to found and lead many competitors and suppliers.

 Expecting Japanese competition, IBM in the late 1970s began investing in manufacturing to lower costs, offering volume discounts and lower prices to large customers, and introducing new products more frequently.
 The company also sometimes used non-IBM components in products, and sometimes resold others' products as its own.
 In 1980 it introduced its first computer terminal compatible with non-IBM equipment, and Displaywriter was the first new product less expensive than the competition.
 IBM's share of the overall computer market, however, declined from 60% in 1970 to 32% in 1980.
-Perhaps distracted by the long-running antitrust lawsuit, the "Colossus of Armonk" missed the fast-growing minicomputer market during the 1970s, and was behind rivals such as Wang, Hewlett-Packard (HP), Digital Equipment Corporation, Tandem Computers, and Control Data in other areas.
+Perhaps distracted by the long-running antitrust lawsuit, the "Colossus of Armonk" missed the fast-growing minicomputer market during the 1970s, and was behind rivals such as Wang, Hewlett-Packard (HP), and Control Data in other areas.

 In 1979 BusinessWeek asked, "Is IBM just another stodgy, mature company?"
-By 1981 its stock price had declined by 22%.
-IBM's earnings for the first half of the year grew by 5.3% – one third of the inflation rate – while those of minicomputer maker Digital Equipment Corporation (DEC) grew by more than 35%.
-Although IBM began selling minicomputers, in January 1982 the Justice Department ended the antitrust suit because, The New York Times reported, the government "recognized what computer experts and securities analysts had long since concluded: I.B.M. no longer dominates the computer business".
+By 1981 its stock price had declined by 22%; that year Financial World wondered "What Ails IBM?", and The Wall Street Journal described the company as a "dull performer".
+IBM's earnings for the first half of 1981 grew by 5.3% – one third of the inflation rate – while those of Digital Equipment Corporation (DEC) grew by more than 35%.
+Although IBM began selling minicomputers, in January 1982 the Justice Department ended the antitrust suit, after IBM unbundled services and, as The New York Times reported, experts concluded that IBM no longer dominated the computer industry.